 As is always the case when I read and write in this manner, something quite startling emerged along the way, something nowhere near my horizon of possibility when I started.
-In this case, it was the "monstrosity" of "the book," not as a literal artifact but as a cultural construction, that generic tabernacle within which the ideology of Western patriarchy, power, and privilege has been ensconced serially for more than a millennium-at least since the codification of the orthodox Christian Bible in the 4th and 5th centuries CE-including during the postmodernist era, which was addicted to it, especially in the academy, the ultimate in self-congratulatory, self-contradictory duplicity, the very thing that created all those ivory towers in the first place being deployed un-selfcritically to disassemble them: the medium as hyperobject, thus my hybridic title.
+In this case, it was the "monstrosity" of "the book,"

+not as a literal artifact but as a cultural construction, that generic tabernacle within which the ideology of Western patriarchy, power, and privilege has been ensconced serially for more than a millennium-at least since the codification of the orthodox Christian Bible in the 4th and 5th centuries CE-come again to fruition in these two arguments, ensconced in a medium so ill-suited to their purposes, the very thing that created all those ivory towers in the first place being deployed un-self-critically in an attempt to disassemble them: the medium as hyperobject, indeed!

 The line of thinking that led me that way started innocently enough with my wondering at one point why these authors chose it as their "medium," one that seemed both much too long and way too a-sensory to suit their "messages."
 These are both smart men who must have been able to see that.
 So why wouldn't they have followed the imperatives of their own arguments and chosen some of the available multi-media formats for their presentations?
-McLuhan's many binarieseve vs. ear, hot vs. cold, community vs. individuality, simultaneity vs. sequence, etc., all those structuralist contraries echoing through his work-would, for example, have felt more compelling had he used some combination of the media he purports expertise with-radio and TV, say, sound bites and video snippets moving at the speed-ofelectricity (one of his obsessions)-rather than many thousands of mute words strung out like an endless mule train crossing a white-sand desert.
+McLuhan's many binaries-eye vs. ear, hot vs. cold, community vs. individuality, simultaneity vs. sequence, etc., all those structuralist contraries echoing through his work-would, for example, have felt more compelling had he used some combination of the media he purports expertise withradio and TV, say, sound bites and video snippets moving at the speed-of-electricity (one of his obsessions)-rather than many thousands of mute words strung out like an endless mule train crossing a white-sand desert.
 And Morton's foundational references both to art (he does offer a few images as a centerpiece in the book, but too isolated from his commentaries on them to resonate) and music (especially contemporary experimental varieties, the subject of his final, long chapter) would, for example, have felt more compelling, too, had he used the kind of audio-visual "streams" contemporary media make available-PowerPoints, Ted Talks, YouTubes, Instagrams, whatever, the swoosh of images and sound (one of his obsessions) cascading along at the speed of light-rather than inaudible strings of stylish prose.
 In other words, why do they print out the ledger sheets instead of showing me the money?